MultiSafepay/docs/content/developer/api/locale-parameter.md

 ---
-title: "Using locale parameters"
+title: "Locale parameter"
 weight: 4
-meta_title: "API Documentation - Using locale parameters - MultiSafepay Docs"
+meta_title: "API - Locale parameter - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases:
     - /faq/api/locale
     - /faq/api/using-locale-parameters
+    - /developer/api/using-locale-parameters/
 ---
-`locale` parameters specify the customer's language, region, and any special preferences they want to see in the user interface.
-You can use them to localize payment pages and send email templates in the customer's preferred language.
+The `locale` parameter:

+- Localizes the payment page with the customer's language, region, and available payment methods
+- Sends [email templates](/payments/boost/email-template/) in the customer's preferred language
+- Specifies any special preferences for the user interface.

 **Note:** If an email template is set for a German customer, but the `locale` parameter is `en_US`, the English email template is sent instead of the German one.